 Julia Stewart, worked as a waitress for IHOP at 16, then through hard-work became the President at Applebees, and after being passed over as CEO for Applebees became the CEO at IHOP and ultimately acquired Applebees.

-22. The inventor of the Rubik's Cube named Ernő-Rubik didn't realize he'd built a puzzle until he scrambled it the first time and tried to restore it.
+22. Ernő-Rubik, the inventor of the Rubik's Cube didn't realize he'd built a puzzle until he scrambled it the first time and tried to restore it.

-23. According to unclassified audio tapes of president Johnson, Richard Nixon prolonged Vietnam War for political gain and Johnson knew about it.
+23. According to unclassified audio tapes of president Johnson, American president Nixon prolonged Vietnam War for political gain and Johnson knew about it.

 24. The Aztec Empire was one of the first societies to have mandatory education for all children regardless of gender or rank.